alakajam-team/alakajam-poc/README.md

 An early proof of concept for an improved Alakajam! site architecture.
 Goals:

 * Switch to TypeScript
-* Improve toolchain for JS/CSS build (faster dev loop in development, faster boot in production)
+* Improve toolchain for JS/CSS build (faster build in development, faster boot in production)
 * Improve the files layout (data/uploads folders, static assets in/out folders, template macros, explode core/models.js)
 * Improve and make TypeScript-compatible the models code (by either more integration to Bookshelf, ie. extending BaseModel, or switching from Bookshelf to another ORM like TypeORM or Sequelize)
 * Better organization of service layers